piyushlokhannde/dateparser/README.md

 # How To Execute the Program:

 This is simple java program and execute using main class.
 Minimum requiremnt is java 8 version.
 This program can be execute by running class **DateParser.java**

+**valid Date**
+Enter the date to be parse
+16-04-2021 06:07:10 AM

+**Output**
+Valid Date : 16th-Apr-Twenty Twenty One
+Valid Time : Six Hours Seven Minutes Ten Seconds - Morning Day of week: Friday

+**invalid Date**
+Enter the date to be parse
+16-04-2021 06:07:10 AM

+**Output**
+Maximum Number of Days in Month are not valid